BradenKim22/challenge-13/README.md

 ## Mock-Up

-The following animation shows the application's GET routes to return all categories, all products, and all tags being tested in Insomnia:

 ![In Insomnia, the user tests “GET tags,” “GET Categories,” and “GET All Products.”.](./Assets/13-orm-homework-demo-01.gif)

-The following animation shows the application's GET routes to return a single category, a single product, and a single tag being tested in Insomnia:

 ![In Insomnia, the user tests “GET tag by id,” “GET Category by ID,” and “GET One Product.”](./Assets/13-orm-homework-demo-02.gif)

-The following animation shows the application's POST, PUT, and DELETE routes for categories being tested in Insomnia:

 ![In Insomnia, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/13-orm-homework-demo-03.gif)

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.